Grilled Pork Loin Sub

 Peel away as much of the garlic’s papery outside as possible without pulling apart all the cloves.

 Trim off the top of the head of garlic and drizzle with olive oil (on top of the exposed head).

 Wrap the garlic in aluminum foil and bake for 40–45 minutes.

 In a small mixing bowl, smush the roasted garlic cloves with the back of a spoon.

-Prime your grill by rubbing oil onto it so that the pork won't stick.
-(I usually wet a paper towel with oil and rub the grill surface until it's properly oiled).
+Prime your grill by rubbing oil onto it so that the pork won’t stick.
+We usually wet a paper towel with oil and rub the grill surface until it’s properly oiled.

 Bring your grill up to high heat.
 Once hot, place the pork on the grill and cook about 4–5 minutes per side.
 (You should achieve great grill marks and get lots of sizzling action).
 Remove from heat and set aside.

 To build your sandwich, lather both sides of the hoagie bun with your cream cheese spread.
-Then top with your tomato slices, followed by the caramelized onions, then the arugula and then the pork.
+Then, top with your tomato slices, followed by the caramelized onions, then the arugula, and finally the pork.
 If adding a fried egg or two, top the pork with your egg(s) and then the top bun.
 Slice the hoagie in half and serve with tots or your favorite side dish!

 We think the pepperiness of arugula compliments the pork, but feel free to use your lettuce of choice.
 Bibb and romaine both work well.